Experience Camping “Jamboree Style”

 One of the traditional events at the Safari has been the unit gateway competition and the 2019 Safari will be no different.
 Units are asked to create and build a gateway to display in front of their campsite at Safari.
 Gateways should follow the theme of a “Trail Through Time” and focus on the legacy of Scouting, a historical event, or something of note from the last 110+ years of Scouting.
 Be creative and resourceful.

 Gateways will be judged in the following areas: Design/Construction/Exhibition, Subject Knowledge, Appearance, Neatness, Complexity, Uniqueness, and Ability to Communicate the Desired Theme.
-Each district will select its own first, second and third place winners, and the top three gateways will receive overall recognition.
+The top three gateways will receive overall recognition.

 Early Bird Set-Up